List of U.S. state birds

+A map of the U.S. showing in red which states and territories have an official state bird.

 Below is a list of U.S. state birds as designated by each state's, district's or territory's government.

 The selection of state birds began with Kentucky adopting the northern cardinal in 1926.
 It continued when the legislatures for Alabama, Florida, Maine, Missouri, Oregon, Texas and Wyoming selected their state birds after a campaign was started by the General Federation of Women's Clubs to name official state birds in the 1920s.
-The last state to choose its bird was Arizona in 1973.
+The last state to officially adopt its bird was New York in 1970.

 Pennsylvania never chose an official state bird, but did choose the ruffed grouse as the state game bird.
 Alaska, California, and South Dakota permit hunting of their state birds.
 Alabama, Georgia, Massachusetts, Missouri, Oklahoma, South Carolina, and Tennessee have designated an additional "state game bird" for the purpose of hunting.
 The northern cardinal is the state bird of seven states, followed by the western meadowlark as the state bird of six states.

 The District of Columbia designated a district bird in 1938.
 Of the five inhabited territories of the United States, American Samoa and Puerto Rico are the only ones without territorial birds.